Becoming an economist: From early preparation to my new direction

 The conference volume Microeconomic Foundations appearing in March 1970 sent shock waves through the economics profession certainly the younger generation.
 The blurb on the back of the book's jacket by Robert Hall clearly suggested it marked a paradigm shift for macroeconomics.
 Right up to recent times I have heard economists tell how excited they were to have the book in their hands and to start poring through it.
 This publication was the biggest "high" in my scientific experience.
 A huge advance had been made but the war had really just begun!

 There was stiff opposition from a great many "Keynesians."
 It was more than I would have thought likely since, in my mind, my work was not radically opposed to Keynes.
 It clearly recognized, with Keynes, that the central bank has the responsibility of managing "effective demand" to keep it under suitable control and that doing so would help to foster employment stability.
 If a change in "effective demand" spontaneously erupted, an ideal monetary policy would act to close the gap.
-My work eventually pointed out that if a supply shock occured, such as an overseas shock to the world price of energy, an ideal monetary policy might make some response.
+My work eventually pointed out that if a supply shock occurred, such as an overseas shock to the world price of energy, an ideal monetary policy might make some response.
 (Such a shock might wreak wage deflation, absent any response.)
 Though not a wanton interventionist, I did not presume that the right policy was always laissez-faire known now as "free market" economics.
 I understood that every real-life market economy was neither efficient nor just not even close to it and there were some limited measures that the government might usefully do to improve its performance.

 Some neo-Keynesians claimed my work could not be right, arguing that it implied "acceleration" of prices and wages whenever the economy was away from the "natural rate" while the data showed that a mounting rate of disinflation was not characteristic of the 1930s the years of the Great Depression out of which Keynes's theory was born.
 It is true that my 1967 paper implied mounting acceleration of the price level (i.e., an increasing inflation rate) if the central bank were to hold employment steady at a level above the "equilibrium" level which was a constant in that first model, not the path it became in the 1968 paper.
 The expected inflation rate was rising, pushing up the actual inflation rate accordingly, because the actual inflation rate was always greater than the expected rate, owing to the postulate of "adaptive" expectations.
 That postulate was particularly reasonable in the context of that paper: if the central bank were to decide to try to drive down the expected inflation rate, credibility issues would require the bank to generate inflation rates that were steadily below expectations and thus to drive employment to a depressed level in order to convince an initially skeptical public of its determination to wring inflation expectations out of the economy.
 It was realistic to suppose expectations would be adaptive in such circumstances: that they would gradually recede in response to their constant disappointment.
 But adaptive expectations would not appear to be realistic in all other circumstances.